IkaiT555/indian-restaurant-takeaway-mba/README.md

    Some orders had the same dish repeated across multiple lines.
 I grouped by (Order ID, Item Name) and summed quantities so each dish appears once per order with its total Quantity.

 7.  **Verify data suitability**

     Most orders (> 97%) include at least two items.
 If the majority of orders were with a single product, association mining would be       meaninglessness.

     Distribution of basket size: Quartiles: Q1 = 4, median = 6, Q3 = 8, max = 29.
 Most orders contain 3–8 items, which is good for finding co-occurrences.

-8. **Choose a support threshold for analysis**
+9. **Choose a support threshold for analysis**

    - The dataset has ~20,000 orders, so 1% support ≈ 200 orders.

    - Only 114 dishes appear in ≥ 1% of all orders.
 This means over half of the menu is rarely chosen.

-   - I’ll use 1% as the minimum support for Apriori and also as a practical line for menu optimization (low-support items are [candidates to remove/replace](data/processed
+   - I’ll use 1% as the minimum support for Apriori and Tableau Dashboards.
+Also it is as a practical line for menu optimization (extremely low-support items are [candidates to remove/replace](data/processed/unpopular_items.csv)).

-/unpopular_items.cs)).
+10. **Export the cleaned dataset**

+    I saved the final transactional table as [takeaway_orders.csv](data/processed/takeaway_orders.csv) with three columns:
+   `Order ID`, `Item Name`, `Quantity`.

 ## 📊Analysis Methods